Puff: Wonders of the Reef

 Puff: Wonders of the Reef is a 2021 Australian nature documentary film made for Netflix and directed by Nick Robinson.

 Synopsis

-Narrated by actress Rose Byrne, the story follows a baby pufferfish on its travel through a microscopic marine world of the Great Barrier Reef, the largest coral reef in the world.
+Narrated by actress Rose Byrne, the story follows a baby Valentin's sharpnose pufferfish on its travel through a microscopic marine world of the Great Barrier Reef, the largest coral reef in the world.
 It offers a view of its ecosystem from the perspective of the fish.
 It was released on December 16, 2021.

 Accolades

 Puff: Wonders of the Reef won the News and Documentary Emmy Award for Outstanding Nature Documentary at the 43rd News and Documentary Emmy Awards in 2022.